rossetti/KSLBook/docs/06-Chapter6.md

 :::{.exercise #ch6P6}
 A simple manufacturing system is staffed by 3 operators.
-Parts arrive according to a Poisson process with a mean rate of 2 per minute to a workstation for a drilling process at one of three identical drill presses.
+Parts arrive according to a Poisson process with a mean rate of 15 per hour (stream 1) to a workstation for a drilling process at one of three identical drill presses.
 The parts wait in a single queue until a drill press is available.
 Each part has a particular number of holes that need to be drilled.
-Each hole takes a Lognormal time to be drilled with an approximate mean of 1 minute and a standard deviation of 30 seconds.
+Each hole takes a Lognormal time to be drilled with an approximate mean of 1 minute and a standard deviation of 30 seconds (stream 2).
 Once the holes are drilled, the part goes to the grinding operation.
 At the grinding operation, one of the 3 available operators grinds out the burrs on the part.
-This activity takes approximately 5 minutes plus or minus 30 seconds.
+This activity takes approximately 5 minutes plus or minus 30 seconds (stream 3).
 After the grinding operation the part leaves the system.
+Assume that the parts have a discrete uniform number of holes to drill over the range from 2 to 4 (stream 4)

 Develop model for this situation.
 Report the average system time for the parts based on 20 replications of 4800 minutes.